jinxmirror13/BETH_Dataset_Analysis/README.md

 # BETH Dataset Analysis

 This repository contains the corresponding code for "BETH Dataset: Real Cybersecurity Data for Anomaly Detection Research" by **Kate Highnam*** (@jinxmirror13), **Kai Arulkumaran*** (@kaixhin), **Zachary Hanif*** (@zhanif3), and **Nicholas R. Jennings**.
 This paper was published in the [ICML](https://icml.cc/) Workshop on [Uncertainty and Robustness in Deep Learning 2021](https://sites.google.com/view/udlworkshop2021/home).

 (* = equal contributions)

 For the dataset, [please download it from Kaggle](www.kaggle.com).

+**THIS CODE IS STILL BEING UPDATED**: This code is a slightly refactored version of what was used for the results in the paper for ease of use.

 ## Organisation of the Repository